 Offer customers alternate ways to pay

 Reduce late payments by providing an incentive for early payment or spreading payments into smaller, more frequent installments.
-Offering more than one way to pay makes it easier on your customers and increases the chances of timely payment.
+Offering more than one way to pay makes it easier on your customers and increases the chances of a timely payment.

 Monitor revenue trends